aaronkagan/teacher-communication-system/Installation.md

 - yarn start

-nodemon allows for easier testing by automatically restarting the server any time a change is made to to server files.
+nodemon allows for easier testing by automatically restarting the server any time a change is made to the server files.

 ---